osg-htc/WLCG-Site-Net-Monitoring/WLCG-site-snmp/README.md

 # Site Traffic Monitoring Service README

 This directory contains the **Site Traffic Monitoring Service** example and is intended to be deployed at WLCG sites to gather simple network statistics from the site’s network border device(s).
 It contains a python3 script that can be configured to read multiple interfaces via SNMP, add the IN and OUT traffic (In Bytes/sec) up and save the output in a standard formatted JSON file for use by WLCG Monitoring.
+We desire relatively fine-grained monitoring, if possible, and **should have an update interval of 60 seconds**, unless there is a technical reason not to.

 ## Installation Considerations